 Our current policy is to retain earnings to finance the development and enhancement of our product candidates and to otherwise reinvest in the Corporation.
 Therefore, we do not anticipate paying cash dividends on the common shares in the foreseeable future.
-Our dividend policy will be reviewed from time to time by our board of directors in the context of our earnings, financial condition, and other relevant factors.
+Our dividend policy will be reviewed from time to time by our Board of Directors in the context of our earnings, financial condition, and other relevant factors.
 Until the time that we do determine to pay dividends, which we might never do, our shareholders will not be able to receive a return on their common shares unless they sell them.

-Future sales of common shares by existing shareholders
+Future sales of common shares by existing shareholders.

-Holders of options to purchase common shares will have an immediate income inclusion for tax purposes when they exercise their options (that is, tax is not deferred until they sell the underlying common shares).
-As a result, these holders may need to sell common shares purchased on the exercise of options in the same year that they exercise their options.
+Holders of options, PSUs, RSUs, DSUs, and other share-based awards to purchase common shares may have an immediate income inclusion for tax purposes when they exercise these awards (that is, tax is not deferred until they sell the underlying common shares).
+As a result, these holders may need to sell common shares purchased on the exercise of these awards in the same year that they exercise.
 This might result in a greater number of common shares being sold in the public market, and fewer long-term holds of common shares by Management and our employees.

-Cardiol may be subject to securities litigation which is expensive and could divert Management's attention
+The Corporation may be subject to securities litigation which is expensive and could divert Management's attention.